 William Henry Harrison’s grandson, Benjamin Harrison, was the 23rd president, serving between Grover Cleveland’s two nonconsecutive presidencies.

 The Gardiner Tyler Mansion, 27 Tyler Avenue between Bement Avenue and Clove Road in West Brighton, Staten Island, was constructed circa 1835, when most of the surrounding region consisted of farms and fields.
 President John Tyler’s widow, Julia Gardiner Tyler (1820-1889), resided in this house during the Civil War.
 Virginian John Tyler, the 10th president, was the first U.S. president to be married during his administration.
 His widow moved here after his death in 1862; even though she was born in New York, she ardently supported the Confederacy.
 John and Julia Tyler are buried in Richmond — Virginia, that is, not Staten Island.

-In an amazing quirk, two of President Tyler’s grandsons are still around in 2019 — even though Tyler was born in 1790.
+In an amazing quirk, one of President Tyler’s grandsons is still around in 2019 — even though Tyler was born in 1790.
 Tyler had eight children with his first wife, Letitia, and seven with his second wife, Julia.
-One of his sons with Julia, Lyon Gardiner Tyler (1853-1935) is the father of Lyon Gardiner Tyler, Jr. (born in 1924) and Harrison Ruffin Tyler (born in 1928); they reside in Tennessee and Virginia, respectively.
+One of his sons with Julia, Lyon Gardiner Tyler (1853-1935) is the father of Lyon Gardiner Tyler, Jr. (1924-2020) and Harrison Ruffin Tyler (born in 1928.)
 Lyon G. Tyler fathered the two sons at age 72 and 75!